SC GOP Redistricting: Trump Pressure Mounts

 Republicans gave themselves room to redraw South Carolina’s map, but the Senate, the calendar and Trump’s pressure are the real leverage points.

-South Carolina’s Republican-led state House voted Wednesday to extend its legislative calendar, keeping alive the option of mid-decade congressional redistricting after a Supreme Court ruling revived GOP efforts to revisit majority-Black districts, according to
+South Carolina’s Republican-led state House voted Wednesday to extend its legislative calendar, keeping alive the option of mid-decade congressional redistricting after a Supreme Court ruling revived GOP efforts to revisit majority-Black districts, according to The Hill and

 The Washington Post.
 The move does not redraw a single line yet.
 It does something more important: it keeps the process alive long enough for Republicans to test whether they can squeeze another House seat out of a 6-1 delegation before the midterms.